Creditors Voluntary Liquidation (CVL)

 Note the Corporations Act 2001 extends the amount of time for recovery of unfair preferences or uncommercial transactions that involve a related party to four years.

-Voidable transactions must be litigated by the liquidator within three years of the start of the liquidation.
+Voidable transactions must be litigated by the liquidator within three to six years of the start of the liquidation.

-Misfeasance is a willful and intentional act that results in a company suffering a loss.
+Misfeasance is a wilful and intentional act that results in a company suffering a loss.

 A liquidator may pursue a person for misfeasance (s.598) if: